cs186-fa12/fa12/hw3/README.md

     lru 32  ...
     ....

-You will need to submit this file.
-Note that you may get different hit rates in different database settings.
-We only take this file as a reference when grading your code.
+**Note that you may get different numbers even in slightly different database settings.
+For grading, we will run your code to produce these numbers and take this file you submitted as a reference.**

 ### Debugging